Edible Bowl

 An angled tip ensures the sponge medium is positioned at the most optimal location to contact the transition zone of the cervix while limiting exposure to vaginal cells.
 This allows targeted sampling for both anteverted and retroverted uterine anatomy.

-The cutout in which the dial is nestled is designed for the comfort of your thumb.
-The slope at the top of the device provides patients with tactile feedback, indicating how far to slide the dial.
-The bottom is flattened to create stability when the device is placed on a counter.
+The dial is nestled in a cutout shaped for thumb comfort, while the sloped top surface provides tactile feedback to help users intuitively gauge how far to slide.
+The flattened bottom adds stability when the device is placed on a counter.

-Materials contribute significantly to the user interaction.
-The back of the handle is rubberized, ensuring a secure grip.
+Materials contribute significantly to user interaction.
+The handle has a cross-section engraved texture ensuring a secure grip.
 A smooth material on the face facilitates frictionless sliding motion.
-The textured slider enhances patient control while rotating the dial.
+The vertical textured slider enhances patient control while rotating the dial.
 The chosen colors are carefully curated for a gender-neutral purpose and are slightly toned down to create a less intimidating sensation.

 We approached this challenge through a patient-centric lens.
 We conducted research with a focus on speaking to four Physicians and patients.
 In order to get rich stories, we designed research tools such as a user journey map exercise to help our participants prioritize important moments during at-home test.
 We also hosted co-creation sessions with physicians and patients and built a visual mock-up to prototype an improved journey with real patients.